 Families will be asked to bring all required information (as described in the reexamination notice) to the reexamination appointment.
-The required information will include a PHA-designated reexamination form, an Authorization for the Release of Information/Privacy Act Notice, as well as supporting documentation related to the family's income, expenses, and family composition.
+The required information will include a PHA-designated reexamination form as well as supporting documentation related to the family's income, expenses, and family composition.